BigJk/why/README.md

 ## More Examples?

-Take a look at the wiki.
-I will post a few short scripts there to illustrate certain functionalities!
+Take a look at the ``examples/`` folder.
+I will keep adding simple usage examples there to illustrate the functionality of why.